-What You Need to Know About HPV
+What You Need to Know About Human Papillomavirus (HPV)

-The human papilloma virus, or HPV, is one of the most common sexually transmitted infections (STIs), in Canada and around the world.
+The human papillomavirus, or HPV, is one of the most common sexually transmitted infections (STIs), in Canada and around the world.
 At least 70% of sexually active women and men will have at least one HPV infection in their lifetime, and approximately 3 to 9 million Canadians are infected with HPV.

 Cervical cancer is almost exclusively caused by HPV.
 In Canada, about 1,500 women are diagnosed each year with cervical cancer, and 400 die annually from this type of cancer.

 How is HPV Transmitted?

 HPV infection occurs when the virus enters your body through a cut, abrasion or small tear in the outer layer of your skin.
 The HPV virus can infect anyone who has ever had a sexual encounter, even without penetration.